andyruonline/mailcow-dockerized-searchable-email-delivery-report/README.md

 ## Usage

 ### Interactive Mode
-Simply run the script with no arguments and answer the prompts:
+Simply run the script with no arguments and answer the prompts to specify search terms:
 ```bash
 ./mailcow_email_delivery_report.py
 ```

 ### Command-Line Mode
+Run the script with arguments to skip the prompt and generate the report immediately

 **Search for specific email/domain:**
 ```bash